 In the United States, Building Information Modeling is sometimes broken down into categories called dimensions, and the classification is actually even broader than the question implies:

-By extending two-dimensional drawings into the third dimension, 3D BIM expands the usefulness of construction documentation many fold.
+By extending two-dimensional drawings into the third dimension, 3D BIM expands the usefulness of construction documentation many times over.
 The visual depth that 3D CAD drawings add to blueprints enables everyone to more easily visualize the many facets of the project.
 The computing power associated with 3D BIM can allow users to do more than just view documents.
 For example, virtual tours (short, video walkthrough animations) of your project site become available through the use of 3D BIM.
-Some 3D BIM companies even offer virtual-reality tours – through the use of virtual-reality goggles and specialized software, viewers are able to fully engage with the interior spaces of your project.
+Some 3D BIM companies even offer virtual-reality tours—through the use of virtual-reality goggles and specialized software, viewers are able to fully engage with the interior spaces of your project.

 The computing resources associated with 3D BIM also enable the storage and analysis of much more data than 2D BIM does.
 For example, 3D drawings are usually linked to more information about the construction materials used in the project (supplier names and addresses, cost information, etc.)

 Six-dimensional BIM refers to sustainability efforts during and after construction.
-This can involve a wide range of aspects, from tracking initiatives to ensure compliance with LEED (Leadership in Energy and Environmental Design) certification requirements, to managing “green” construction practices, such as prefabrication of assemblies, use of recycled materials, purchasing of only locally sourced supplies, etc.
+This can involve a wide range of activities.
+One of these is tracking initiatives that ensure compliance with LEED (Leadership in Energy and Environmental Design) certification requirements.
+Another is managing “green” construction practices (such as prefabricating assemblies, using recycled materials, purchasing locally sourced supplies, etc.).